 3. Get a ticket to a sold out concert in Amsterdam

 It’s really difficult to go a concert during your stay in Amsterdam.
 If you can discover what’s playing, tickets are probably sold out anyway.
 Buying tickets online for concert that’s sold out can be very tricky and it’s likely to be a fraud.

 Ticketswap is a new website that sells second hand e-tickets to concerts from person to person.
 Their system is pretty safe and you can be sure the tickets are really there when you pay because Ticketswap checks the ticket.
 Now, even you as a tourist can get a ticket to a long sold out concert!
 Also available as an app for your phone.

-4. Skip the line of the Anne Frank House Museum
+4. Skip the line to the Anne Frank House Museum

 From 3:30 PM until closing time you can visit the Anne Frank House without an online ticket and buy a ticket at the museum entrance.

 ⇒ Anne Frank House & Canal Cruise for €29,-